AnkitB47/AutonoMind/README.md

 **must** be the public RunPod/Fly URL of your backend; otherwise the browser will try to call `http://localhost:8000`.

+In production the backend also checks that either `RUNPOD_URL` or `NEXT_PUBLIC_FASTAPI_URL` is configured.
+If neither is set the server will fail to start.

 All calls go through the `/api` path which Next.js rewrites to `NEXT_PUBLIC_FASTAPI_URL` at runtime.
 When building the Docker image pass this value as a build argument and also set it at runtime so `next start` exposes the